Legal assessments of the 2010 Gaza flotilla raid: Positions that use of force was lawful

 As to the use of force when boarding a ship in such circumstances, it is legal but must be proportionate, according to Commander James Kraska, professor of international law at the U.S. Naval War College, and Professor Morgan.
-Proportional force does not mean that guns cannot be used by forces when being attacked with knives, but "there has got to be a relationship between the threat and response," said Kraska.
+Proportionate force does not mean that guns cannot be used by forces when being attacked with knives, but "there has got to be a relationship between the threat and response," said Kraska.
 According to J. Peter Pham, a strategic adviser to U.S. and European governments, "from what is known now, it appears that Israel acted within its legal rights."

 Professor Posner noted that the "1990 UN Basic Principles on the Use of Force & Firearms by Law Enforcement Officials" is not international law, but rather akin to vague "best practices" for advising countries with poorly trained police forces, and does not apply to a military operation.
 He wrote further: Military operations must respect the principle of proportionality, which is a fuzzy, "know-it-when-you-see-it" test.
 But one thing is clear.
 Ships that run blockades may be attacked and sunk under international law.
 If Israel had exercised that right, far more than nine people would have been killed.

 Israeli authorities said marines who boarded the vessel opened fire in self-defense after activists clubbed and stabbed them and snatched some of their weapons.